-There are 11 funds from dedicated collections within the "all other" aggregate that represent all of the dedicated excise tax revenue attributable to funds from dedicated collections shown on the consolidated Statement of Operations and Changes in Net Position.
-The Highway Trust Fund and the Airport and Airway Trust Fund, combined, represents 90 percent of all dedicated excise tax revenues.
+There are 9 funds from dedicated collections within the "all other" aggregate that represent 94 percent of the dedicated excise tax revenue attributable to funds from dedicated collections shown on the consolidated Statement of Operations and Changes in Net Position.
+The Highway Trust Fund and the Airport and Airway Trust Fund, combined, represent 96 percent of the "all other" dedicated excise tax revenues.
 Both of these funds are administered by the DOT.
 For more information, please refer to DOT's financial statements.

 The Highway Trust Fund was established to promote domestic interstate transportation and to move people and goods.
 The fund provides federal grants to states for highway construction, certain transit programs, and related transportation purposes.
 The Highway Trust Fund was created by the Highway Revenue Act of 1956.
 Funding sources include designated excise taxes on gasoline and other fuels, the initial sale of heavy trucks, and highway use by commercial motor vehicles.
-For the years ending September 30, 2017, and 2016, Highway Trust Fund excise tax revenues were \$41.0 billion and \$41.3 billion, respectively.
-As funds are needed for payments, the Highway Trust Fund corpus investments are liquidated and funds are transferred to the Federal Highway Administration, the Federal Transit Administration, or other DOT entities, for payment of obligations.
+For the years ending September 30, 2018, and 2017, Highway Trust Fund excise tax revenues were \$42.6 billion and \$41.0 billion, respectively.
+As funds are needed for payments, the Highway Trust Fund corpus investments are liquidated and funds are transferred to the FHWA, the Federal Transit Administration, or other DOT entities, for payment of obligations.